 - Work out how they are going to get to school, this may mean practicing the travel route in the school holidays to prepare them for independent travel

 - Make sure the teen has a daily routine to help them to transfer these skills to school

 - Help them to understand how to manage their workload and understand their timetable

-In managing transitions for teenagers with ID begin to do it with them and then fade your support and move in and out to provide support when necessary.
+In managing transitions for teenagers with ID, begin to do it with them and then fade your support and move in and out to provide support when necessary.
 It is important that they use these secondary years of schooling to gain as much confidence and independence as possible.
 For more assistance with this take a look at our Transition Checklist for Secondary School.
 The skills learnt now will further develop their independence in readiness for post school employment or other pathways.